digiblur/ESPHome_LOHAS_LED/README.md

-# ESPHome_LOHAS_Led
-Sample configuration to copy 2 channels of the same light type needed with ESPHome on the LOHAS Smart Bulbs
+# ESPHome Configuration for the LOHAS RGBW and CW/WW Smart Lights